 Family life can get complicated quickly.
-What begins as a calm disagreement can very quickly escalate into a heated argument or war of words.
+What begins as a calm disagreement can escalate suddenly into a heated argument or war of words.
 Depending on the nature of the debate, the situation can end up becoming much more than a simple dispute.
-If you have found yourself in the middle of a domestic abuse case, your top priority should be securing experienced and trustworthy legal representation.
+If you have found yourself in the middle of a domestic violence case, your top priority should be securing experienced and trustworthy legal representation.
 Once the authorities are involved, your innocence means very little.
 With an experienced Phoenix criminal attorney working alongside you, your future will be in the right hands.

 How is Domestic Violence Defined under Arizona Law?